Post Summary: A bucket list for families to get you inspired and excited to explore.

 30. WINTER RETREAT

 If you live in an area where snow is something you only see in the movies, taking a winter trip is a must-do for your family bucket list.
 The joy of playing with fresh snow, sledding, skiing, hot chocolate by the fire, and cozy cabin nights are something your kids will love.
-You can visit popular snow destinations like Aspen, Breckenridge, Lake Tahoe, Sun Valley, Taos, or off-the-beaten path destinations like McCall, Idaho, and Waitsfield, Vermont.
+You can visit popular snow destinations like Aspen and Breckenridge in Colorado, Lake Tahoe in California, Sun Valley in Idaho, or Taos in New Mexico.
+If you want something off-the-beaten-path try out destinations like McCall, Idaho, and Waitsfield, Vermont.

 31. GO TO THE DESERT